 “I am perpetually inspired by all those who work to build resilience and equity in underserved communities.
 And, as a child of immigrants who was raised in the crevices of a fractured community, I could not help but become their ally.”

-Breny Aceituno is a Prevention Specialist for Partnerships for Success, a program that aims to disarm the health disparities present in Latino communities living near the San Diego border.
+Breny Aceituno is a program director of the Institute for Public Strategies (IPS).
+Her work at IPS aims to disarm the health disparities present in Latino communities living near the San Diego border.
 Breny graduated from UCLA with a bachelor’s in Political Science.
 She earned a master’s degree in Conflict Management from the University of Haifa in Israel.
-Breny considers herself a life-long learner who is driven by the actionable accountable measures that can improve our communities.
+Breny considers herself a lifelong learner driven by the actionable accountable measures that can improve our communities.

 In addition to her role at IPS, Breny actively contributes to community development as a commissioner for the OVRP Community Advisory Committee.
 Her engagement extends further as a fellow at the Leadership Training Institute, a program facilitated by the Chicano Federation and UCSD.
 She has a passion for conflict management, investigative journalism, and all the wonders that are often unmasked in places made up of dichotomies (i.e. border towns, conflict zones, and isolated communities).